USEPA/IntraCMS/README.md

 * Enter `git –-version` in the command line (cmd) to confirm Git is properly installed.

 ### Drush
 * Using Git Bash, enter `git clone https://github.com/drush-ops/drush.git` to clone Drush into your current directory.
 * Enter `cd drush` to navigate in to the cloned drush repo/folder.
 * Enter `composer install` to install/update the project dependencies.
 * Enter `chmod u+x drush.bat` to make the file executable as a program by the owner.
 * Add the Drush directory to the system environment PATH variable (typically done manually).
 * Enter `drush status` in the command line (cmd) to confirm Drush is properly installed.

+### PostgreSQL
+* Download and install the latest version of PostgreSQL - https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
+* During installation, use the default settings and make sure to install the PG extension.
+* Open the application and create a new connection to the database server.
+* Expand the Objects section, then right click on Databases and select to Add a New Database.

+### SQLite DB Browser
+* Download and install the latest version of SQLite DB Browser - https://sqlitebrowser.org/dl/.
+* This tool allows you to execute queries to add, edit and delete data tables in your SQLite database.

 ### IIS Express
 * Download and install the latest version of IIS Express - https://www.microsoft.com/en-us/download/details.aspx?id=48264.